meta-llama/llama-recipes/README.md

 pip install --extra-index-url https://download.pytorch.org/whl/test/cu118 -e .
 ```
 ## Install with optional dependencies
 LLama-recipes offers the installation of optional packages.
-There are two optional dependenciy groups.
+There are three optional dependenciy groups.
 To run the unit tests we can install the required dependencies with:
 ```
 pip install --extra-index-url https://download.pytorch.org/whl/test/cu118 llama-recipes[tests]